nabijaczleweli/release-front/README.md

 If the repo contains no tags, the latest commit to the default branch is used instead.

 If the repo at the latest tag contains a logo image in a Findable Spot (TODO: concretify where we look), it's displayed at the top-center,
-	otherwise, a heading with the repo name is used.
+	otherwise, only a heading with the repo name is used.

 // TODO: concretify detexion of system, system-specific (or not) release binaries, etc